hackclub/hackclub/workshops/notesToSelf/README.md

 You can use `console.log()` and check the Console to verify this for yourself.

 Now we have to modify our for-loop.
-Instead of cycling through the `storedNotes` object, we're going to move through the `sortedKeys`, one date at a time.
+Instead of cycling through the `myNotes` object, we're going to move through the `sortedKeys`, one date at a time.

 ```js
 var keys = Object.keys(obj);